Argument III

 Dear Friends,

 The position of Blow the Trumpet being referred to by the UCG, as "contradictory to the concept of freedom," is one of the most powerful declarations of hope ever published in this era of the church.
 For the UCG to reject it reflects a calloused indifference toward those who are currently enslaved by the god of this world.
 My question for you is this: What part of our position do you think offends God's desire to free mankind from slavery?
-Although our statement appears earlier on this page, I have placed it here as well.
+Although our statement appears earlier, I have placed it here as well.
 Please read it carefully.
+This is what the UCG finds objectionable.

 From Blow the Trumpet